moayadeldin/deeptune/README.md

 #### Install dependencies

-To use DeepTune properly, you need to install the package dependencies:
+To use *DeepTune* properly, you need to install the package dependencies:

 ```
 $ pip install -r requirements.txt
 ```

 ### 1.3 Preface
-**Now as you installed the required packages needed for DeepTune, and just before running your First DeepTune program, you may read this preface to get more engaged on what exactly to expect from the program.**
+**Now as you installed the required packages needed for *DeepTune*, and just before running your First *DeepTune* program, you may read this preface to get more engaged on what exactly to expect from the program.**

-DeepTune is a cutting-edge software maintained to make usage of state-of-the-art algorithms for images and text datasets one step easier!
+*DeepTune* is a cutting-edge software maintained to make usage of state-of-the-art algorithms for images and text datasets one step easier!

-DeepTune currently supports finetuning 6 different state-of-the-art image classification models to fine-tune your dataset with: ResNet, DenseNet, Swin, EfficientNet, VGGNet, and ViT for images, with BERT, and GPT-2 for images.
+*DeepTune* currently supports finetuning 6 different state-of-the-art image classification models to fine-tune your dataset with: ResNet, DenseNet, Swin, EfficientNet, VGGNet, and ViT for images, with BERT, and GPT-2 for images.
 More details of the supported variants is found in the documentation's Supported Models table.

-DeepTune gives you also a wide flexible set of options to choose what you think would suit your case the best.
+*DeepTune* gives you also a wide flexible set of options to choose what you think would suit your case the best.
 The options are as follows:

-- Transfer Learning Mode: DeepTune currently supports applying transfer learning with Parameter Efficient Fine-tuning (PeFT) or without PeFT.
+- Transfer Learning Mode: *DeepTune* currently supports applying partial fine-tuning or full fine-tuning.
+Only the added layers are updated during partial fine-tuning, while the rest of the model remains frozen.
+For full fine-tuning, the weights update is applied across the whole architecture.

+- Supporting Parameter Efficient Fine-tuning (PeFT): PeFT techniques are usually referred in the literature as they are capable of providing performance improvements while being resource-efficient.
+In *DeepTune*, PeFT is supported for full fine-tuning.

-- Adjustable Additional Layer Choices: Fine-tuning is commonly applied in Deep Learning by adding one or more layer(s) on the top of the fine-tuned model.
-DeepTune gives you the choice of adding one, or two layers on the top of the model.
+- Adjustable Additional Layer Choices: Fine-tuning is commonly applied in Deep Learning by adding one or more layer(s) on the top of the fine-tuned model. *DeepTune* gives you the choice of adding one, or two layers on the top of the model.
 Moreover, for the last layer size (also referred to as Embedding Layer) this is specified by the user choice as a CLI argument.

-- Task Type: DeepTune provides initial support for converting classification-based models to work for regression.
+- Task Type: *DeepTune* provides initial support for converting classification-based models to work for regression.

-- Embeddings Extraction: DeepTune provides a wide support for extracting embeddings for your dataset for all of the models mentioned above.
+- Embeddings Extraction: *DeepTune* provides a wide support for extracting embeddings for your dataset for all of the models mentioned above.
 This application is extremely useful if you want to get a meaningful representation of your own dataset to utilize further (e.g, projecting in 2D and see how they correlate, provide them to classical ML approach, etc.)

 **Notes:**

-> 1. DeepTune also provides support for DeepAR model for time series datasets, but it is only available now for training and testing.

-> 2. Pre-released version of DeepTune currently doesn't support PEFT for GPT-2.
+> 1. Pre-released version of *DeepTune* currently doesn't support PEFT for GPT-2.

-> 3. Kindly note that DeepTune for images and texts only accepts Parquet files as an input (Time Series datasets are given as CSVs).
+> 2. Kindly note that *DeepTune* for images and texts only accepts Parquet files as an input (Time Series datasets are given as CSVs).
 The parquet file expected is actually containing two columns, If we work with images, then the two columns are [`images`, `labels`] pair. **Images must be in Bytes Format for efficient representation, and labels must be numerically encoded**.
 If we work with text, then the two columns are [`text`, `labels`] pair.
 For text, **label column must be numerically encoded also.**

-## Getting Started: Your First DeepTune Run
+## Getting Started: Your First *DeepTune* Run

 ### 2.0 Splitting Your Dataset

-We assume that your dataset formatted as Parquet File will need to be splitted into train/val/test splits as you are going to conduct different experiments with different models using DeepTune.
-Given that DeepTune expects the labels to be numerically encoded, the `split_dataset` function automatically by default encodes your label column.
+We assume that your dataset formatted as Parquet File will need to be splitted into train/val/test splits as you are going to conduct different experiments with different models using *DeepTune*.
+Given that *DeepTune* expects the labels to be numerically encoded, the `split_dataset` function automatically by default encodes your label column.
 If you want to disable this functionality, use the `--disable-numerical-encoding` option.

 The following is the generic CLI structure to split the dataset:
 ```